sig-net/solana-contract-examples/proposals/PARALLEL_UTXO_SIGNING_ARCHITECTURE.md

 **Remove any one mechanism and the invariant breaks.**

-### Why change address validation is mathematically required
+### Why Change Address Validation is Mathematically Required

 This isn't just "good hygiene"—it's essential for the math to work.